fluiddyn/fluiddyn/doc/overview.rst

 General overview
 ================

 This document is a work in progress.
-If you have any questions, comments, complaints, or suggestions, please send them to me (pierre.augier (AT) legi.cnrs.fr).
+If you have any questions, comments or suggestions, please send them to me (pierre.augier (AT) legi.cnrs.fr).

 The project FluidDyn
 --------------------